fitfab/fitfab-uix/README.md

 # fitfab-uix

-`fitfab user interface experience` is a collection of React components and utilities for building user interfaces using web api technologies. (and of course, Reactjs.)
+`fitfab user interface experience` is a collection of `React` components and utilities for building webpages relying on modern web apis.

 This project uses the following technologies: